-IMPACT LEVEL OF IMPACT/ SIGNIFICANCE BEFORE MITIGATION MITIGATION MEASURES LEVEL OF IMPACT/ SIGNIFICANCE AFTER MITIGATION Idling time shall be minimized either by shutting equipment off when not in use or reducing the time of idling to 5 minutes as a maximum.
-The hours of operation of heavy duty equipment and/or the amount of equipment in use shall be limited, to the extent feasible.
+IMPACT LEVEL OF IMPACT/ SIGNIFICANCE BEFORE MITIGATION MITIGATION MEASURES LEVEL OF IMPACT/ SIGNIFICANCE AFTER MITIGATION the extent feasible.
 Fossil fueled equipment shall be replaced with electrically driven equivalents (provided they are not run via a portable generator set).
 Expose Sensitive Receptors to Substantial Pollutant Concentrations Impact 4.4.2 Exhaust generated during construction could result in elevated levels of DPM.
 This is considered a potentially significant impact.
 PS The project would be required to use equipment meeting T-BACT specifications.
-In addition, mitigation measures identified to reduced $NO_x$ and $PM{10}$ (MM 4.4.1a, 4.4.1b and 4.4.1c) would also be classified as T-BACT measures for reducing DPM.
+In addition, mitigation measures identified to reduced NO ${\rm x}$ and PM ${\rm 10}$ (MM 4.4.1a, 4.4.1b and 4.4.1c) would also be classified as T-BACT measures for reducing DPM.
 LS Violate Air Quality Standard/Cause Air Quality Violation Impact 4.4.3 The proposed project would generate criteria pollutant emissions during construction.
 However, the project would be required to comply with recommended and required mitigation to reduce emissions to meet threshold levels.
-Therefore, the project would LCC Implement MM 4.4.1a, MM 4.4.1b and MM 4.4.1c.
-LCC
+Therefore, the project would result in a less than cumulatively considerable impact with regard to violating an air quality standard.
+LCC Implement MM 4.4.1a, MM 4.4.1b and MM 4.4.1c.
+LCC Cumulative Substantial Pollutant Concentrations Impact 4.4.4 Implementation of the proposed project would not coincide with peak construction of other cumulative projects.
+Therefore, the proposed LCC The project would be required to use equipment meeting T-BACT specifications.
+In addition, mitigation measures identified to reduced NO_x and PM{10} (MM 4.4.1a, 4.4.1b and 4.4.1c) would also be classified as LCC